Whether you are walking up above the cloud line, ski-touring, or backpacking – camping in winter can be a wonderful experience with the right gear.

 - Anti-tear polyester fabric

 - No stovepipe included

-The OneTigris Wild Haven Tent is a spacious wood stove tent that sleeps, two people.
+The OneTigris Wild Haven Tent is a spacious wood stove tent that sleeps two people.
 It has two doors and is also highly windproof.
-The tipi/pyramid shape means it is lightweight and easy to set up.
-You only need a single-pole without the complicated tent frame.
+The tipi/pyramid shape is lightweight and easy to set up.
+You only need a single pole without the complicated tent frame.
 It also has a stovepipe vent for you to stay warm and cook while in the wild.

-Made from 20D silicon-coated nylon with a bathtub bottom.
+It has 20D silicon-coated nylon with a bathtub bottom.
 It is lightweight, durable, and highly versatile.
-This tent has snag-free zippers as well as a waterproof treated bottom to keep the dew away.
+In addition, this tent has snag-free zippers, and a waterproof treated base to keep the dew away.

-The mesh design keeps insects out and also allows for great ventilation.
-It is tee-pee shaped and compatible with the Wild Haven Stove Tent.
-It also offers a quick setup – with your own pole and 4 tent pegs that are included.
+The mesh design keeps insects out and also allows for excellent ventilation.
+It is tee-pee-shaped and compatible with the Wild Haven Stove Tent.
+It also offers a quick setup – with your pole and four tent pegs.
 It is only 2.4 lbs and folds up small.
-It’s very easy to carry around.
+It’s straightforward to carry around.